zkry/asm-blox/README.md

   Using these constructs, arbitrarily complex control flow can be formed.
 Remember that if you can't fit all the logic you want into one cell, try splitting it into multiple cells.

-For more information please refer to the documentation.
+  For more information please refer to [the manual](./doc/asm-blox.pdf).